 Consider the above example of the frustrated prospect and the sales rep hunting for the relevant case study.
-Imagine how much time could be saved if that employee could go to one location, filter by content type and demographic, and immediately find what she was looking for without any fuss.
+What if the employee could go to one location, filter by content type and demographic, and find what she was looking for in seconds?

 We understand this pain point.
 That’s why we’ve built time-saving features into our software.
-Accent Connect uses AI to suggest relevant content to the sales team based on contextual variables, potentially eliminating an entire step in their workflow.
+Accent Connect uses AI to suggest relevant content to the sales team based.
+Contextual variables inform these recommendations.

 A great sales portal is organized